 In addition to the SEP, the technical planning effort supports the development of the following documents:

-Other useful resources available to assist the PM and Systems Engineer in the Technical Planning process can be found in the "Guidance & Tools" section of the ODASD(SE) Policy and Guidance website.
+Other useful resources available to assist the PM and Systems Engineer in the Technical Planning process can be found in the Engineering section of the DDRE&E, Advanced Capabilities website.

 - Identify stakeholders who will use the systems engineering plan (SEP).